- What is an Internship?

 Please contact Career, Leadership & Transfer Pathways at firstname.lastname@example.org for more information about internship resources.
 We have several online resources that you can utilize and a large network of employers!
 Also, don’t forget to include your faculty in your internship search.
 They are a great resource for you!

-One of our best resources for you is our College Central Network online job/internship database.
-Register for this free online resource at: College Central Network
+One of our best resources for you is our online job/internship database.
+Register for free today!

 Please note that during the COVID-19 pandemic, your experiential learning site may be required to follow certain federal, state, and local requirements in order to protect health and safety.
 Brookdale Community College does not exercise control over your experiential learning site or the specific safety protocols adopted by the site in response to the COVID-19 pandemic.
 Nevertheless, Brookdale Community College expects that all students will follow the specific safety protocols established by the site.